meyfa/ka-mensa-api/README.md

 ## Setup with Docker

-This project is available as a Docker image!
+This project is available as a Docker image.
 See also [https://hub.docker.com/r/meyfa/ka-mensa-api](https://hub.docker.com/r/meyfa/ka-mensa-api).

 ### Running the Container